id577/FS25_AdvancedDamageSystem/README.md

 >
 > #### Fuel Pump Malfunction
 > * *Applicable to:* All vehicles with combustion engines.
-> * *Symptoms:* Engine hesitation, occasional stalls, difficulty starting, progressive power loss, and increased fuel consumption.
+> * *Symptoms:* Engine hesitation, occasional stalls, difficulty starting, progressive power loss, increased fuel consumption and fluctuating idle.
 > * *Critical Effect:* **Complete engine failure.** Fuel is not supplied, and the engine cannot be started.
 >
 > #### Fuel Injector Malfunction
 > * *Applicable to:* All vehicles with combustion engines.
-> * *Symptoms:* Rough engine operation, misfires under load, significant power loss, and unreliable starting.
+> * *Symptoms:* Rough engine operation, misfires under load, significant power loss, unreliable starting, fluctuating idle.
 > * *Critical Effect:* **Complete engine failure.** The engine will not run correctly and may not start at all.
 >
 > #### Cooling System Thermostat Malfunctio